top of page

 About the Program

 This program of study provides students with practical skills and knowledge necessary to have a career in the oil and gas industry.
-The module covers many subjects and prepares the student for a multitude of positions within the industry.
+The module covers many subjects and prepares students for a multitude of positions within the industry.

-This program was been designed with the help of the industry to provide a cross over between surface and sub-surface engineering functions with the intent that future oil and gas operations can be better optimised to enhance recovery of the reserves.
-In order to maximise recovery, surface engineers in an operating company must communicate effectively with the reservoir and production engineers within their own company as well as develop relationships with and assess the work of contractors and vendors when designing and constructing facilities.
+This program was been designed with the help of industry professionals to provide a crossover between surface and sub-surface engineering functions with the intent that future oil and gas operations can be better optimized to enhance recovery of the reserves.
+In order to maximize recovery, surface engineers in an operating company must communicate effectively with the reservoir and production engineers within their own company as well as develop relationships with and assess the work of contractors and vendors when designing and constructing facilities.
 Therefore, surface engineers need to be competent not only in the areas of process design, pipeline engineering, but also be familiar with reservoir engineering, production technology and a variety of other engineering and management subjects, such as safety and control, management of projects, economics and planning, etc.

 Module Outcome